Monday, February 27, 2012

 I'm reading short stories by Andre Dubus, all of which are love stories.
 The one I read last nite was mercifully short - about a married 25-yr-old guidance counselor who is having an affair w/a 16-yr-old student.
 She plots how her young lover should kill her husband.
 It's so ridiculous, the thot that they can get away with it.
 Dubus failed to provide a sympathetic portrait of the woman and the underlying reason she wanted to kill this good man.

-I'll never forget when I went into his Center City apartment/studio, he had two huge white pillars he'd made.
+When I worked for Art Matters, I interviewd Sam Maitin in his Center City apartment/studio, he had two huge white pillars he'd made.
 I always wanted to make something like that, but never have.

 Below are 3 pieces of artwork, the top is Outdoor Sculpture by Maitin, I think.